 The Harvard MGH Med-Peds program has a thoughtful approach to planning resident development over the four-year residency experience.
 This page provides a short overview of each year and provides information on various aspects of our ambulatory and clinic immersion training.

 The second year provides important supervisory roles and opportunities to teach.
-On Medicine, med-peds PGY2s lead teams on the busy inpatient service (called “the Bigelow”) and staff the CCU and Cardiac Step-Down units.
-On pediatrics, PGY2s lead pediatric ward teams at Newton-Wellesley Hospital and North Shore Medical Center, and staff the PICU.
+On Medicine, Med-Peds PGY2s lead teams on the busy inpatient service (called “the Bigelow”) and staff the CCU and Cardiac Step-Down units.
+On Pediatrics, PGY2s lead pediatric ward teams at Newton-Wellesley Hospital and staff the PICU.

-Our senior residents excel as a leaders of medical teams, as leaders in teaching and as leaders in professionalism among both medicine and pediatric residents.
-Fourth year med-peds residents are the most senior of both programs and this additional maturity and perspective provides a solid base for the transition to independent, critical thinking as a physician.
-A unique leadership opportunity occurs on medicine, in which PGY4s spend four weeks as the “Senior On.”
-The Senior-On is the code-leader for the hospital and the go-to resident for sick patients on all of the adult medicine teams.
-On pediatrics, PGY4s rotate through the “Ward Teach” role, a rotation in which senior residents take a special teaching role in morning and noon conferences, and act as a resource to ward teams.
+Our senior residents excel as leaders of medical teams, as leaders in teaching, and as leaders in professionalism among both medicine and pediatric residents.
+Fourth-year Med-Peds residents are the most senior of both programs and this additional maturity and perspective provide a solid base for the transition to independent, critical thinking as a physician.
+A unique leadership opportunity occurs on Medicine, in which PGY4s spend two weeks as the “Senior On.”
+While on Pediatrics, PGY4s rotate through the “Ward Teach” role, a rotation in which senior residents take a special teaching role in morning and noon conferences, and act as a resource to ward teams.
 This year there is additional elective time built in for solidifying career preparation in one’s field of choice.

 At Harvard MGH Med-Peds, we strongly believe that the outpatient preparation is as strong and important as the inpatient training of our residents.
 We strive to ensure that the quality of the continuity clinic experience and the outpatient rotations is exceptional.